COVID-19 chronic manifestations

 1

-We can better understand COVID-19 chronic manifestations if we understand the lessons from Lyme disease.
-Lyme disease was first described as an early disease in 1977 when an epidemic of oligoarticular arthritis occurred in three Connecticut communities, which involved 39 children and 12 adults.
+Lyme disease was first described in 1977 when an epidemic of oligoarticular arthritis occurred in three Connecticut communities involving 39 children and 12 adults.
 [1]

-During this time, the Centers for Disease Control and Prevention (CDC) focused their attention on the acute manifestations of Lyme disease, specifically an erythema migrans rash, 7th nerve palsy, heart block, Lyme arthritis, and meningitis.
+At that time, the Centers for Disease Control and Prevention (CDC) focused primarily on the acute manifestations of Lyme disease, including erythema migrans rash, seventh nerve palsy, heart block, Lyme arthritis, and meningitis.

-However, cases of chronic illness due to Lyme disease were published by Logigian and colleagues.[2]
-The authors described patients ill for up to 14 years with fatigue, brain fog, and other neurologic symptoms.
+However, chronic illness associated with Lyme disease was later described.
+Logigian and colleagues reported patients who remained ill for up to 14 years with persistent fatigue, brain fog, and other neurologic symptoms.
+[2]

-History is repeating itself.
-Just as chronic Lyme patients were dismissed for decades, patients with COVID-19 chronic manifestations — now called long COVID — are facing the same skepticism.
+History may be repeating itself.
+Just as patients with chronic Lyme disease struggled for recognition for decades, many patients with long COVID have faced similar skepticism.

 • Autonomic dysfunction affecting heart rate, blood pressure, and digestion

-What Lyme Disease Teaches Us About COVID-19 Chronic Manifestations
+What Lyme Disease Teaches Us About Long COVID

-Now, millions of long COVID patients face the same battle.
-The lessons from chronic Lyme disease — the importance of listening to patients, individualized treatment, and acknowledging persistent symptoms — are more relevant than ever.
+Today, millions of long COVID patients face similar challenges.
+The lessons learned from chronic Lyme disease — including the importance of listening to patients, recognizing persistent symptoms, and considering individualized treatment approaches — may help guide research and clinical care for long COVID.

 For patients navigating both conditions, see Perspective: Risks for Lyme disease patients during a COVID-19 pandemic.